aherrero/aherrero.github.io/_posts/2025-01-13-iot-home-automation.md

 3. After that, you will see HA has found directly a Matter Device, the IKEA Hub, with all the devices already associated to this device, so you can control them directly
 ![iot](/assets/images/20250113/11.png)

+*Note:* Dirigera controller could be connected also with [HomeKit](https://www.home-assistant.io/integrations/homekit/)
 ## Zigbee sensors

 ![iot](/assets/images/20250113/13.jpeg)